cfriedrichter/NoGLineupWebapp/README.md

 4. Better Ai-Training (less failures):
    • Research Artist Info
    • Research Artist Profile Links
+5. Fully Ai-driven automation of devellopment and administration

 # NOTE:
 This is not an official product of the Nation of Gondwana Festival or any of their associated companies/partners.
 This WebApp is made by fans for fans.